sitture/terribletester/_posts/2019-09-15-beforeall-and-afterall-workaround-for-cucumber-java.md

 author: haroon
 ---

 As a cucumber-jvm user, I've always felt the need for a `@BeforeAll` and `@AfterAll` hooks.
-Although, cucumber still does not have a support this yet, there're many ways to workaround and achieve a solution.
+Although, cucumber still does not have a support for this yet, there're many ways to workaround.

 There's a 5+ years old issue opened with cucumber `https://github.com/cucumber/cucumber-jvm/issues/515`, you can follow this thread for other workarounds mentioned.